 What are the Advantages and Disadvantages?

 - First of all, salt bath annealing is a cheap process.
 It has very minute start-up costs.
-You do not need any heating over or furnace for the salt bath annealing.
+You do not need any heating over or furnace for it.
 The only consumables are salt and water.

-- Salt bath annealing allows you to accurately monitor the temperature.
+- It allows you to accurately monitor the temperature.
 It eradicates the chances of overheating and burning of the material.
-Moreover, the salt bath annealing offers consistency and consistency improves the quality of the results.
+Moreover, it offers consistency and consistency improves the quality of the results.

 - Salt bath annealing is a quick process.
 The soak time is different for different materials but it is no larger than a few minutes.
 The use of two holes baffles can add more speed to the process.